Parsenn Derby

 The most traditional people's ski race

-Up to the formation of the modern Ski World Cup, the Parsenn Derby was even one of the most important races in international downhill racing but today the exhausting downhill competition attracts ambitious amateur racers and former professionals from around the world.
+The Parsenn Derby was one of the most important races in international ski racing until the founding of the modern Ski World Cup.
+Today, the downhill competition attracts ambitious amateur racers and ex-professionals from all over the world.

-The world's first t-bar tow became operational at Christmas in 1934 at the foot of the Jakobshorn in Davos and yet 10 years earlier the Parsenn Derby was held, the ski race with the richest tradition in Switzerland.
-The history began in 1924 with a race for men and woman from Parsennfurka to Küblis.
-At the suggestion of the English spa guest, Fred W. Edlin, it was organised by both Davos ski clubs: the Ski Club Davos and the Davos English Ski Club.
-Edlin himself was a member of the Ski Club of Great Britain, had been coming for years as a visitor to Davos and discovered the suitability of the Parsenn region for Alpine skiing.
+The world's first T-bar ski lift was put into operation at the foot of the Jakobshorn in Davos on Christmas 1934.
+Ten years earlier, the Parsenn Derby, which is now the most traditional ski race in Switzerland, took place: the story begins in 1924 with a race for men and women from the Parsennfurka to Küblis.
+At the suggestion of the English spa guest Fred W. Edlin, the event was organized by the two Davos ski clubs: the Ski Club Davos and the Davos English Ski Club.
+Edlin himself was a member of the Ski Club of Great Britain, had come to Davos years earlier as a spa guest and discovered the suitability of the Parsenn area for alpine skiing.

-Participants were able to choose their own route up to 1942, but when Edy Rominger achieved a time of under 14 minutes by taking a detour of the summit, two compulsory gates were called for at the Wasserscheide, or watershed, and in the Schwendi.
-In comparison, there are now 35 gates positioned over half of the route.
-There was no actual ski slope, as such, there at the time and each participant chose his own approximately 13 km long route.
-Things stayed that way until the invention of the piste machine.
+Until 1942, participants could choose their own route.
+However, when Edy Rominger achieved a time of under 14 minutes for the first time by taking a summit shortcut, two compulsory gates were required on the Wasserscheide and in Schwendi.
+In comparison, today there are 35 gates halfway through the route.
+There was no actual piste back then.
+Everyone chose their own route, which was around 13 km long.
+This remained the case until the invention of piste machines.

-Since the launch of the Ski World Cup in 1967, the Parsenn Derby has lost some of its international kudos and today is it regarded more as a public race in which amateur ski racers and prominent former professional racers can taken part.
-The winner's board carries names like Nando Pajarola, Jos Minsch, Walter Vesti, Urs Lehmann, Martina Accola or Kristian Ghedina, who was the first Italian to win the Derby in 2002.
-The route has recently been shortened for organisational and weather-related reasons and the finish line has been at Erezäss since 1998.
-A team event was also inaugurated in 2000, with each team consisting of four men or women skiers.
-More information on the Parsenn Derby can be found on the Ski Club of Davos website at: www.scdavos.ch.
+Since the introduction of the Ski World Cup in 1967, the Parsenn Derby has lost international importance - today it is primarily a popular race in which amateur ski racers and prominent ex-ski racers take part.
+Names on the winners' board include Nando Pajarola, Jos Minsch, Walter Vesti, Urs Lehmann, Martina Accola and Kristian Ghedina, who was the first Italian to win the derby in 2002.
+For organizational and weather-related reasons, the route has been shortened in recent times.
+Since 1998, the finish has been at Erezsäss.
+And since 2000, a team race has also been held, with each team consisting of four runners.
+More information about the Parsenn Derby can be found on the Davos Ski Club website.

 Contact us via WhatsApp!